mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 When looking at the certificate objects from a bundle, none are expired but the pods in the cluster do not reload with current/new certificates, and also display that the certificates were expired.

-### Konvoy-image-builder 1.7.0 fails in certain situatios (COPS-7207)
+### Konvoy-image-builder 1.7.0 fails in certain situations (COPS-7207)

-This issue is resolved.
+An issue that resulted in errors like "Failed to connect to the host via ssh" when running konvoy-image-builder v1.7.0 has been corrected.
+The fix is available in konvoy-image-builder v1.8.0.

 ### KIB fails to pull images in airgapped using ct (COPS-7198)